 - The Sahara desert is growing at a rate of ½ mile each year, and is currently larger than the entire continent of the USA.
-(Ed: The land mass of the Sahara desert is larger than the USA but overall the USA is bigger than the Sahara).
+(The land mass of the Sahara desert is larger than the USA but overall the USA is bigger than the Sahara).

 - South Africa has the most diverse and unique floral kingdom in the world, and 70% of the Cape floral kingdom occurs nowhere else on earth.

-- The most luxury train on earth to date is found in South Africa.
+- The most luxurious train on earth, to date, is found in South Africa.
 It’s name?
 The Rovos Rail.